Refine recommendations with Rules

 How Recommend Rules work

 You can apply Recommend Rules to an existing recommendation scenario.
-A recommendation scenario is a combination of an Algolia index and a trained Recommend model.
+A recommendation scenario combines an Algolia index with a trained Recommend model.

 You can apply up to 10,000 rules per recommendation scenario.

 Rules have conditions and consequences.
 When the condition (if) is met, the consequence (then) is applied to the recommendation scenario.

 To add new Recommend Rules, follow these steps:

 If you want to boost, bury, or filter items by a filter attribute, make sure you include this attribute in the attributes for faceting.

 - Go to the Algolia dashboard and select your Algolia application.

 On the left sidebar, select Recommend.